MYavuzYAGIS/Automotive-Cybersecurity/Protocols.md

 - **<u>it enables `High Availability`:</u>**

-IKEv2 comes with redirection feature. if one server for VPN is taken down or went down, the users can be redirected to another server.
+IKEv2 comes with `redirection` feature. if one server for VPN is taken down or went down, the users can be redirected to another server.

+For authentication, IKEv2 uses` Pre-Shared Key` (PSK) and `Certificate Authentication`.